 Chris began to seriously follow the Lord when he was 18 years old and a senior at Palatine High School in Palatine, IL.
 After a few years at a community college, Chris felt called to understand his new beliefs more deeply and began to study Biblical studies at Trinity International University in Deerfield, IL.
 In his last year of school, Chris married Krista, and the two felt called to move to Mexico to work in a café student outreach.
 While in Mexico, Chris and Krista saw how many people were migrating to the U.S. and became convicted to move to Chicago's largest Mexican neighborhood, Little Village, where they have been living, working, and serving with New Life for the last 7 years.
 Krista is a school teacher in the neighborhood, and Chris has been working with the church.
-God has blessed the two with a son (Jonathan) and a daughter (Hannah).
+God has blessed the two with 2 sons (Jonathan and Isaac) and a daughter (Hannah).
 They love living in Little Village and are excited to see God's work grow in their barrio.

 Urban Life Skills

 Matt grew up in Sheboygan Falls, Wisconsin.
 He graduated from the University of Wisconsin-Madison with a Bachelors of Nursing degree.
 Matt came to know the Lord while at college on a mission trip to an orphanage in Mexico.
 He and his wife, Nicole, moved to Downers Grove, IL, right after they were married so that she could attend graduate school for Physician Assistants.
 Matt began his nursing career at Loyola Hospital.
 In the spring of '07, Matt & his wife moved to Little Village where Matt started working at Lawndale Christian Health Center.
 He quickly got involved with Soul Purpose and then started helping in our church’s Urban Life Skills Program.
 In September of 2008, Matt quit his job at LCHC to start working full-time with the Urban Life Skills program where he now serves as the Juvenile Justice Director.
 Nicole now works at LCHC as a Physician Assistant at Farragut H.S.
 They have also been blessed with three children, Zachary, Jacob, and Emma, and they love living and serving in the Little Village community.